carsongoodwin32/rosetta2_avx_dive/README.md

 ```
 Plus a bunch of surrounding code that I won’t throw here.

 About all I can sum from this is that the 256b vpadds and vpxors are coming through correctly.
-Something about the surrounding code isn’t preserving something into the final output though…
+Something about the surrounding code isn’t preserving something (specifically that second add instruction) into the final output though…

-This is supported by the fact that if we modify the AVX2 codepath to do:
+This hypothesis is supported by the fact that if we modify the AVX2 codepath to do:
 ```
     for (int i = 0; i < VECTOR_SIZE; i += 4) {
         __asm__ __volatile__ (